wkawabe/wkawabe.github.io/_pages/about.md

 News
 ------
+* We have uploaded [a preprint](https://arxiv.org/abs/2508.00252) about a machine learning experience using [xMod](https://shadan.xdiversity.org/xmod).
 * [ETRA2025](https://etra.acm.org/2025/) has successfully concluded.
 Thank you to all the SVs for your great support and cooperation!
 * I have successfully defended my doctoral dissertation and will be receiving my Ph.D.!
 * We are presenting [a poster](https://dl.acm.org/doi/10.1145/3681756.3697880) at SIGGRAPH Asia 2024.
 We also uploaded [a longer manuscript on arXiv](https://arxiv.org/abs/2411.18908).